Razpipadon

 Razpipadon (developmental codes CVL-871, PF-06669571, and PW-0464) is a dopamine receptor agonist which is under development for the treatment of dementia-related apathy.
 It is taken orally.

 Razpipadon acts as a selective partial agonist of the dopamine D_{1} and D_{5} receptors.
-The drug has been found to increase willingness to exert effort for rewards in humans and hence appears to show pro-motivational effects.

 The drug was originated by Pfizer and is under development by Cerevel Therapeutics.
 As of April 2022, razpipadon is in phase 2 clinical trials for dementia-related apathy.
+It was also previously under development for Parkinson's disease and cognition disorders, but development for these indications was discontinued.